frostney/react-native-ibeacon/README.md

 ## Style guide
-It uses the Geniux code style guide, for more information see: https://github.com/geniuxconsulting/javascript For commit message, we are following the commit guide from https://github.com/geniuxconsulting/guideline
+It uses the Geniux code style guide, for more information see: https://github.com/geniuxconsulting/javascript

+For commit messages, we are following the commit guide from https://github.com/geniuxconsulting/guideline

 ## License
 MIT, for more information see `LICENSE`